Ensono/amido.github.io/docs/getting_started_dev_java.md

 ---
 id: getting_started_dev_java
-title: Dev Java - Using the repo to build Java application locally
+title: Dev [Java] - Using the repo to build the Java application locally
-sidebar_label: Dev Java - Using the repo to build Java application locally
+sidebar_label: Dev [Java] - Using the repo to build the Java application locally
 ---

 ## GETTING STARTED WITH JAVA AND SPRINGBOOT APPLICATION